fratajcz/speos/docs/source/configuration.rst

             act:  elu

-`dim` lets you control the hidden dimension across the layers. while `n_layers` controls the number of layers. if you set it to 0, pre_mp will only contain one mandatory layer fitting the input space to the GNNs hidden space and post_mp will contain only two mandatory layers fitting the hidden space to the output space.
+:obj:`dim` lets you control the hidden dimension across the layers. while :obj:`n_layers` controls the number of layers. if you set it to 0, pre_mp will only contain one mandatory layer fitting the input space to the GNNs hidden space and post_mp will contain only two mandatory layers fitting the hidden space to the output space.
-`act` lets you defince the activation function (nonlinearity).
+:obj:`act` lets you defince the activation function (nonlinearity).
 At the moment, only elu and relu are implemented

 Message Passing (GNN)
 ~~~~~~~~~~~~~~~~~~~~~